Web Design for Schools: Attracting Families and Showcasing Your Mission

 Step 3: Virtual Tour and Immersive Content Most prospective families can't visit in person.
 We build virtual tours of campus, classrooms, and facilities.
 We create video content: principal message, program overviews, student testimonials.
 We include photo galleries of classroom life and community.
 This reduces friction between interest and campus visit.

 Step 4: Enrollment Workflow and CRM Integration We streamline the enrollment process: tour requests flow directly to admissions, email confirmations go immediately, follow-up sequences nurture prospects until enrollment.
-We track visitor behavior so admissions knows engagement level before contact.
+We track visitor behaviour so admissions knows engagement level before contact.

-Common Mistakes Schools Make With Web Design
+What Mistakes Do Schools Make With Web Design?

 Mistake 1: Treating the Website as Brochure, Not Sales Tool Most school websites are beautiful brochures with mission statements and program lists.
 They don't drive action.
 They need: visible tour request buttons, clear enrollment pathways, outcome data above the fold, and conversion-focused design.
 A school website should drive tours and applications, not just inform.